mongodb/docs/mongodb/source/reference/mongod.rst

    ``.ns``).
 This option has no impact on the size of existing namespace files.

-   The default value is 16 megabytes.
+   The default value is 16 megabytes, this provides for effectively 12,000 possible namespace.
+The maximum size is 2 gigabytes.

 .. option:: --profile <level>